r1de/KG6WXC-meshmap/README.md

 If you had the previous version of MeshMap, update the database from the new sql file:
 `sudo mysql -D node_map < meshmap_db_import.sql`

+For now, updates to the Database will be in the `meshmap_db_update.sql` file.
+If you have been running this code and you have errors about things missing in the Database, please run the above command with the update file.
+`sudo mysql -D node_map < meshmap_db_update.sql`
+*note: this is NOT needed for a new setup.

 If you were not running the previous version setup the SQL database like this _and then_ run the above command to import the sql file:
 > `sudo mysql`
 > `CREATE DATABASE node_map;`